Lateral Unicondylar Knee Replacement – often underestimated

 - Gliding movements (translation and rotation): under load the femoral condyle slides partly backward/forward, combined with rotation

-- Screw-Home mechanism: During extension, the lower leg rotates slightly – a feature that is more pronounced in the lateral compartment
+- Screw-Home mechanism: During extension, the lower leg rotates slightly – a feature that has a stronger effect in the lateral compartment

 These biomechanical nuances make it necessary that a Lateral sliding prosthesis reproduces the natural movement pattern as accurately as possible.